PTHS Principal Tells City Council to Keep Police in Her School

 Confess that you are racists.
 Take out a newspaper ad to proclaim your guilt, demanded Black Lives Matter of Jefferson County of the Sheriff and Port Townsend Police Chief.

-Port Townsend Free Press has obtained emails between Cameron Jones, who has identified himself as an organizer of Black Lives Matter of Jefferson County, and Jefferson County Sheriff Joe Nole and Port Townsend Acting Police Chief Troy Surber.
+Port Townsend Free Press has obtained emails between Cameron Jones, who has identified himself as an organizer of Black Lives Matter of Jefferson County (BLMCJC), and Jefferson County Sheriff Joe Nole and Port Townsend Acting Police Chief Troy Surber.
 Purporting to represent BLM Jeffco, Jones made these demands in a July 10, 2020 email.
-In addition to a public confession of racism, he demanded that the public statement from the Sheriff and Police Chief “acknowledges BLMJC’s intentions” and “pledged to work with the community and BLMJC on realizing the intentions stated in our letter.”
+In addition to a public confession of racism, Jones demanded that the public statement from the Sheriff and Police Chief “acknowledges BLMJC’s intentions” and “pledged to work with the community and BLMJC on realizing the intentions stated in our letter.”

 One of those “intentions” was disarming police officers and deputies.